-- Babies Ever After: At the end of the film each witch has a baby boy whose hair color matches hers.
+- Babies Ever After: At the end of the film, Alex, Sukie, and Jane each have a baby boy whose hair color matches their mothers.

-- Blonde, Brunette, Redhead: The eponymous witches, played by Michelle Pfeiffer (blonde), Cher (brunette) and Susan Sarandon as Jane (redhead).
+- Blonde, Brunette, Redhead: The eponymous witches, played by Michelle Pfeiffer as Sukie (blonde), Cher as Alexandra (brunette) and Susan Sarandon as Jane (redhead).
 The novel also used this trope except that Alexandra was the blonde, Jane the brunette, and Sukie the redhead.

 - The Cassandra: Felicia Alden was the only hostile to Van Horne.
 Everyone thought she was going crazy.

-- Gossipy Hens: They do a lot of clucking about all the cavorting that goes on at Darryl's mansion.
+- Gossipy Hens: They do a lot of clucking about all the cavorting that goes on at Daryl's mansion.

 - The Hedonist: Daryl's goal in a nutshell seems to be for him and the witches to have as much fun together as they can.
 He's willing to use his powers to torment people if they seem like they're going to get in his way or try to leave him, but as long as nobody's stopping him having fun with the witches he doesn't go out of his way to make people miserable.